alvitoraidhy/forminator/README.md

 ```
 The second method won't accept 'id', 'name', and 'type' attributes.
 This is intentional.

+Note that the attributes only accepts string or boolean as their value.
+So, make sure to convert your numbers into strings first before inserting them.

 **Be careful** when adding attributes to your fields.

 ## Available Fields